 Legally, damages refer to the compensation awarded for both your quantifiable and immeasurable losses.
 In a personal injury case, damages are usually broken into two categories: economic damages (also known as special damages) and non-economic damages (also known as general damages).

-Although you must file your claim before the statute of limitations runs out, you will also need to account for ongoing costs or future damages.
-For example, if you’ve suffered a catastrophic injury, you may find the trauma you’ve suffered impacts the rest of your life.
+Although you must file your claim before the statute of limitations runs out, you must also account for ongoing costs or future damages.
+This is especially pertinent in catastrophic injury lawsuits in South Bend, where the impact of a severe injury, such as one to the spinal cord, can resonate throughout a lifetime.

 An Indiana attorney can meet with you and help calculate the damages you might seek.